BalintGergely/SortVis/README.md

 This is just my take on it.

-Requires Java 10 at least.
+Requires at least Java 10.